 Fitness Reality X-Class Olympic Power Cage

 The Fitness Reality X-Class Power Care is basically a commercial power rack repackaged and sold for home-based workouts.
-Fitness Reality designates it as “light commercial”, so you know this think is going to do work in the garage.
+Fitness Reality designates it as “light commercial”, so you know this thing is going to do work in the garage.

 Let’s start off with the big feature of this sturdier build: a weight capacity of up to 1500-pounds, making it the highest load-bearing cage in my round-up.
-A massive U-bracket at the back of the cage provides extra stability, and the extra long footprint means no rocking, sliding or skidding under heavy weight.
+A massive U-bracket at the back of the cage provides extra stability, and the extra-long footprint means no rocking, sliding, or skidding under heavy weight.

 Two thick safety bars give you a worry-free spot while squatting.
 A pair of J-hooks and safety bars keep the barbells in place.
 The main safety bars have a dip station attachment, and there is a lat pull-down attachment available.

 I was a little disappointed with the pull-up bar.
 As you have probably noticed by now, I like me my pull-ups (especially hammer grip), and the X-Class (no relation to the superheroes… as far as I know) has a bar suitable only for pulls and chins.
 But if that’s not a concern, no worries.
 (Their free-standing pull up bar, however, is pretty awesome.)